Nastel/tnt4j-streams-zorka/README.md

 value is retrieved from JMS message field `correlationId`.
 * `Message` field may be mapped from different trace attribute values.
 If mapping is not defined in parser configuration then this field is filled with trace data as string.
-* `TrackingId` is mapped from trace attribute named `TrackingID`.
+* `TrackingId` is mapped from trace attribute named `TrackingId`.
 It represents unique identifier of activity event.
-* `ParentId` is mapped from trace attribute named `ParentID`.
+* `ParentId` is mapped from trace attribute named `ParentId`.
 It represents unique identifier of parent trace activity.

 Additional fields can be mapped on user demand.